-The USC and Income Tax cuts announced in Budget 2019 will take effect from January 1st 2019 .
+There were some USC and Income Tax cuts announced in Budget 2019 and they took effect from January 1st 2019 .

 But just how much will your Take Home Pay Increase in 2019 ?

-The changes will be so small – many people probably won’t even notice them.
+The changes will be so small – most people probably won’t even notice them.

 ( Single Earner – Figures rounded to the nearest Euro)